s3664099/Computer_Space_Games/readme.md

 **6th November 2022**
 Added Evil Alien, and also a function in util for getting a player input between two numbers

+**8th November 2022**
+Added Beat the Bug Eyes to the list of games

+## TO DO
+Add Difficulty to Beat the Bug Eyes which means more positions, and more bugs (at the same time) and shorter time